 The transportation framework for the Concord GO Centre provides for a range of transportation modes within the Secondary Plan area, including pedestrian movements, cycling and transit.
-The intent of the Secondary Plan is to plan for improvements to the existing networks and the public realm with particular focus on the pedestrian environment, as well as to establish the hierarchy of streets and connections to accommodate new development in the Secondary Plan area.
+The intent of the Secondary Plan is to plan for improvements to existing network and the public realm with particular focus on the pedestrian environment, as well as to establish the hierarchy of streets and connections to accommodate new development in the Secondary Plan area.
 The Plan also addresses the integration of proposed transit facilities into the community and supports a shift towards multi-modal transportation.
-The following policies address the objectives of the Secondary Plan, as described in Part A, specifically addressing the objective of integrating the planned transit facilities with the surrounding land uses including the treatment of street and pedestrian connections like the north-south and east-west connections involving Highway 7, the Mobility Hub, and the Bartley Smith Greenway.
+The following policies address the objectives of the Secondary Plan, as described in Part A, and specifically address the objective to address the integration of the planned transit facilities with the surrounding land uses including the treatment of street and pedestrian connections including north-south and east-west connections involving Highway 7 and Mobility Hub, the Bartley Smith Greenway etc.